nishant05gaurav/All-Notes/DBMS/DBMS.md

 1. **Atomicity**: If transaction gets fullfill then its get add back to DBMS else it gets roll back
 2. **Consistency**:
 - Follows rules and constrains
 - Changes from one valid state to another
 - Maintains Data Integrity
   > Data Integrity: The process of ensuring that data is accurate, complete, consistent, and valid

 3. **Isolation**:
 - Transactions are independent

 4. **Duraible**:
 - Not deleted unless we did it
 - Change persists

 - Understand using example of transaction:
-  - Atomicity: Lets say we are performing a transaction in Gpay, if the transaction gets successful then and only then its getting add back to DBMS or else it gets rolled back
+  - _Atomicity_: Lets say we are performing a transaction in Gpay, if the transaction gets successful then and only then its getting add back to DBMS or else it gets rolled back
-  - Consistency: Here, using consistency we are drafting the information in specific columns like name in alphabets and amounts in balance
+  - _Consistency_: Here, using consistency we are drafting the information in specific columns like name in alphabets and amounts in balance
-  - Isolation: Performing transactions from two different bodies like Gpay and PhonePay
+  - _Isolation_: Performing transactions from two different bodies like Gpay and PhonePay
-  - Duriable: Every transactions are written either it is done or not
+  - _Duriable_: Every transactions are written either it is done or not

 ## Disadvantages of using File System